 Not included: Airfare from your country, train tickets to/from Dijon or Beaune, wine in restaurants (except when it's mentioned “food & wine pairing"), personal expenses and personal insurance.

-Other dates could be added upon request.
+Another date can be added upon request.
 Please